EMT course offerings

 Since this class operates on a "Z" term schedule the date of refunds must be hand calculated for every class.
 Please note that a 100% refund will be issued for any student that withdraws from the course so long as 15% or less of the course has run.
 If more than 15% of the course has completed students are not entitled to any refund.

-A student's criminal history is examined on a case by case basis by the Iowa Department of Public Health Bureau of EMS.
-The Bureau of EMS in consultation with the Iowa Attorney General's Office, has the final say over whether a student is allowed to obtain certification at the end of the course based on the findings from their investigation.
+A student's criminal history is examined on a case-by-case basis by the Iowa Department of Public Health Bureau of Emergency Medical and Trauma Services.
+The Bureau, in consultation with the Iowa Attorney General's Office, has the final say over whether a student is allowed to obtain certification at the end of the course based on the findings from their investigation.
 DMACC has no control or influence over this process or outcome and is subsequently not liable for any student that cannot certify due to criminal history.

 Please note that if you have a founded case of child or dependent adult abuse in your background you will be unable to be placed into a clinical or ride time setting and thus you will not be able to test for certification at the end of the course with the state of Iowa or the NREMT.

 For current DMACC college credit students - In order to enroll in this course you will simply need to sign up when the registration period opens each semester.
-You will need to bring a copy of your CPR card and GED/High School Diploma to the first night of class.
-College Diplomas or Transcripts can be accepted as well.
 This course does fill up very quickly so it is very important that you sign up as soon as possible.

 For those who have never attended any credit college courses at DMACC. - In order to sign up for the EMT course, you must first be admitted to DMACC as a student.
 You will need to complete an application and submit that to DMACC Admissions along with a copy of your CPR certification.
 Once this information has been received and processed you will be contacted by Admissions and informed of when you can register for the class.
 This course does fill up very quickly so it is very important that you sign up as soon as possible.